Revou-FSSE-Jun25/milestone-1-regencode/README.md

 ### Contact
 Provides viewers a way to contact me through email by filling out the form and submitting.
+I also provided my contacts for people to contact me through other methods.

 ## Features Implemented: